cutlasses/GloopResources/README.md

 - **Row 3:** Trigger input, shows 'on' when trigger is sent a trigger voltage, and 'off' otherwise
 - **Row 4:** Shows the value of each of the CV inputs.
 From -5V/+5V, shown as a value from 0 to 100

 You can now press the buttons, turn and press the encoders, and feed the module trigger input and CV.
 The module also passes through audio from the input to both outputs, A + B. You can give it an audio signal at the input and test the audio is coming out of A + B (at equals levels), you can use a speaker, or if you have one, an oscilloscope.
+You should make test the follow:
+- each button shows 'd' when pressed (or 'p' for encoders)
+- each encoder correctly registers left and right rotation
+- each pot shows the full range from 0..99
+- the trigger input correctly recognises triggers
+- the CVs show the full range from 0..100, try giving them a slow lfo from -5v to +5v
+- audio pass through - output waves match input waves in volume

+If any of these tests fail, check your soldering and try again.
+If they still fail, contact Thonk support.

 The code for this test is here https://github.com/cutlasses/GloopTest, it should also give a good starting point for writing your own replacement firmware for Gloop as it exposes a the hardware pin configuration.